 At a brisk 170 pages, Shambling Towards Hiroshima is tightly constructed, and engagingly recaptures the L.A. of the 1940s from the Hollywood Hills to the inland deserts.
-Since this is a secret history — not an alternate one — the ending is never really in doubt, of course: we all know which war-ending military project wins the race.
+Since this is a secret history rather than an alternate one, the ending is never really in doubt, of course: we all know which war-ending military project wins the race.
 But Morrow’s witty narrative succeeds despite the inherent spoiler, making the ride enjoyable enough that the somewhat predictable result is not a detriment.
 He also absolutely nails the required absurdist tone to make his Godzilla plot work, so that the book is at once a lovingly crafted homage to the low budget sci-fi films of a bygone era, and a serious and elegiac look back at the unfortunate path of actual history.
 Morrow masterfully brings all the loopy, comical build-up to a surprisingly sobering and powerful conclusion.
 So, shock of shocks: Morrow has done it again!